-Taking care of the provided selectors and rulesets provided in the CSS resource file:
+Taking care of the selectors and rulesets provided in the CSS resource file:

 - Next up, we'd like you to look at the four selectors, and calculate the specificity for each one.
 Write these down somewhere where they can be found later on, such as in a comment at the top of your CSS.